 Part I: Within 1 hour of waking up in the morning, step outside for 2 to 20 minutes (or longer, if you have the time) and just look around.
 If you wake up while it’s still dark outside for the next hour, just make sure to do it some time in the morning when the sun is still low.
 Keep in mind that for this purpose, getting sunlight through a window is dramatically less effective than getting it directly.
 The length of time, 2 to 20+ minutes, depends on how bright a day it is (i.e. the brighter it is, the less time you need).
 Just wake up, put away your cell phone and sunglasses, and step outside— or better yet, take a nice walk!
-Even a cloudy day will provide enough sunlight for this, though you should stay out a little longer when it’s cloudy.
+Even a cloudy morning will provide enough sunlight for this, though you should stay out a little longer on such mornings.

 Part II: Do this again around sunset.

 A study by a biologist at John’s Hopkins shows that most light to the eyes between 11pm and 4am suppresses the release of dopamine, which is the chemical in your brain that is associated with pleasure.
 This inhibits learning and triggers many detrimental mood effects.
 Switch out your bright overhead lights at night, and opt for dimmer red-based lights that are kept low to the ground.
-Try to stop looking at all devices starting about an hour before bedtime, as they omit blue light, which is disruptive to sleep at night.
+Try to stop looking at all devices starting about an hour before bedtime, as they emit blue light, which is disruptive to sleep at night.

 Eating & Exercise